Donald Trump Will Drop Out Of Presidential Race By March 2020, Predicts Former White House Official

 — The Hill (@thehill) August 11, 2019

-Scaramucci has become somewhat of a cable news regular after leaving his post, and he has grown increasingly critical of Trump, but never went as far as calling the president “racist.”
+Scaramucci has become somewhat of a cable news regular after leaving his post, and he has grown increasingly critical of Trump.
+However, he has never gone as far as calling the president “racist.”

 The feud has escalated since, and Scaramucci has hit back at Trump via Twitter.
 In one of his most recent messages, the former White House official called Trump “the fattest President since William Howard Taft,” criticizing him for mocking an overweight rally attendee.